 - Turkey sandwich with lettuce, tomato, and low-FODMAP cheese OR bacon, lettuce, tomato, mayo OR ham, cheddar, and mustard

-- Chicken Pesto sandwich – mix 1 Tbsp. pesto with 1-2 oz. cubed mozzarella and cherry tomatoes, Place in between low-FODMAP bread.
+- Chicken Pesto sandwich – mix 1 Tbsp. pesto with 1-2 oz. cubed mozzarella and cherry tomatoes, place in between low-FODMAP bread.

 - PB & J sandwich with 1-2 teaspoons strawberry jam* and up to 2 Tbsp. peanut butter.
 Grilled is even better!

 - Cheeseburger wrap – cook lean ground beef or bison and add to wrap with cheddar cheese, ketchup (1 sachet’s worth), mustard, lettuce, and tomato.
-Use leftover meat to for dinner in a stirfry, with gluten-free pasta.
+Use leftover meat for dinner in a stirfry, with gluten-free pasta.

 - Grilled Tofu Sandwich – sprinkle cayenne pepper on both sides of a slice of extra firm tofu (up to 100g).
 Add oil to pan and grill tofu for 7 minutes one side until golden, then flip and cook on the other side for 4 minutes.
 On 2 pieces low-FODMAP bread, spread mayonnaise or vegenaise on one side and 1 tablespoon of tahini on the other.
-Place 2 slices of tomato on mayonnaise side and tofu on tahini side, adding a couple drops of soy sauce (or tamari if you’re gluten-free) on top of tofu.
+Place 2 slices of tomato on mayonnaise side and tofu on tahini side, adding a couple of drops of soy sauce (or tamari if you’re gluten-free) on top of tofu.
 Place both sides together and enjoy!

 - Roasted Vegetable Wrap: Try a FODMAP-friendly wrap (such as Rudi’s gluten-free tortilla) and add romaine lettuce or spinach plus roasted vegetables (such as carrots, zucchini, red pepper, eggplant, 1/4 cup sweet potato) and add 1 teaspoon olive oil and 1 teaspoon balsamic vinegar and goat cheese. *Tip – roast vegetables in the oven ahead of time to use for this wrap, or add to a salad, another sandwich, a bowl or use in soup.